taariqnazar/obsidian/MT4007/Slides/Lecture 1 Slide.md

 - Industry standard.
 ---
 ## Python
-- Jupyter Notebooks
+- Jupyter Notebooks <!-- element class="fragment" -->
-- Pandas, Numpy & Matplotlib
+- Pandas, Numpy & Matplotlib <!-- element class="fragment" -->
 ---
 ## R
-- R Studio / Jupyter Notebooks
+- R Studio / Jupyter Notebooks <!-- element class="fragment" -->
-- Tidyverse
+- Tidyverse <!-- element class="fragment" -->

 ---
 ## Reporting
+- Markdown, simple markup language, [Try it out](http://writeme.mattstow.com/)
-- Markdown
+- Popular and Simple
+- E.g Obsidian for notetaking, Reveal.js for presentation <!-- element class="fragment" -->
 ---

 ## Availability & Accessibility
-- An important aspect of making code accessible is making it readable
+- An important aspect of making code accessible is making it readable <!-- element class="fragment" -->
-- It is important to use descriptive comments in your code
+- It is important to make your code as descriptive as possible. <!-- element class="fragment" -->

 ---
 ## Availability & Accessibility
-- Making your code available for others
+- Making your code available for others <!-- element class="fragment" -->
-- Documenting versions of your code (version control)
+- Documenting versions of your code (version control)<!-- element class="fragment" -->
-- Github is and established tool for both
+- Github is and established tool for both <!-- element class="fragment" -->

 ---
 ## Git & Github
-- Version control using Git
+- Version control using Git <!-- element class="fragment" -->
-- Github is an online repository for sharing (mainly) code
+- Github is an online repository for sharing (mainly) code<!-- element class="fragment" -->
-- Github makes it easy to collaborate on projects
+- Github makes it easy to collaborate on projects <!-- element class="fragment" -->

 ---
 ## What to do if you are stuck
 - *Google* and *Stack Overflow* is your friend
-- Use the moodle page forum
+- Use the moodle page forum <!-- element class="fragment" -->

 ---
 ## Summary
-- Code: Python or R
+- Code: Python or R <!-- element class="fragment" -->
-- Reporting: Markdown
+- Reporting: Markdown <!-- element class="fragment" -->
-- Availability: Github
+- Availability: Github <!-- element class="fragment" -->